devxkrxshna/devxkrxshna/README.md

-- 👋 Hi, I’m @devxkrxshna
+- 👋 Hi, I’m Devi Krishna
 - 👀 I’m interested in Machine learning and all it's subsets
 - 🌱 I’m currently learning data structures and algorithms and full stack web development
 - 💞️ I’m looking to collaborate on ...